Men's rights movement: Health

 Men's rights groups view the health issues faced by men, and their shorter life spans compared to women globally, as evidence of discrimination and oppression.
 They claim that feminism has led to women's health issues being privileged at the expense of men's.
-They highlight certain disparities in funding of men's health issues as compared to women's, stating that, for example, prostate cancer research receives less funding than breast-cancer research.
+They highlight certain disparities in funding of men's health issues as compared to women's, stating that, for example, prostate-cancer research receives less funding than breast-cancer research.

 However, women and minorities had typically been excluded from medical research until the 1990s.
-Viviana Simon states, "Most biomedical and clinical research has been based on the assumption that the male can serve as representative of the species."
+Viviana Simon states: "Most biomedical and clinical research has been based on the assumption that the male can serve as representative of the species."
 Medical scholars warn that such false assumptions are still prevalent.
 Contrary to antifeminist assertions, empirical findings suggest that gender bias against females remains the norm in medicine.

-Farrell argues that industrialization raised the stress level of men while lowering the stress-level of women by pulling men away from the home and the family, and pushing women closer to home and family.
+Warren Farrell argues that industrialization raised the stress level of men while lowering the stress-level of women by pulling men away from the home and the family, and pushing women closer to home and family.
 He cites this an explanation why men are more likely to die from all 15 leading causes of death than women at all ages.
 He argues that the U.S. government having an Office of Research on Women's Health but no Office of Research on Men's Health, along with the U.S. federal government spending twice as much money on Women's health, shows that society considers men more disposable than women.

 Scholars have critiqued these claims, stating, as Michael Messner puts it, that the poorer health outcomes are the heavy costs paid by men "for conformity with the narrow definitions of masculinity that promise to bring them status and privilege" and that these costs fall disproportionately on men who are marginalized socially and economically.
 According to Michael Flood, men's health would best be improved by "tackling destructive notions of manhood, an economic system which values profit and productivity over workers' health, and the ignorance of service providers", instead of blaming a feminist health movement.
 Genevieve Creighton & John L Oliffe have stated that men engage in positive health practices, such as reducing fat intake and alcohol, to conform to positive masculine ideals.
 Some have argued that biology contributes to the life-expectancy gap.
 For example, it has been found that females consistently outlive males among primates.
 Eunuchs, castrated before puberty, have shown to live with varying differences, more than other males, pointing to testosterone levels playing a role in the life-expectancy gap.
 Luy and Gast found that the female–male life expectancy gap is primarily due to higher mortality rates among specific sub-populations of men.
 They therefore state that social programs should be narrowly targeted to those sub-populations, rather than to men as a whole.

 Homelessness

-Glen Poole, author of the book Equality For Men, argues that homelessness is a gendered issue, saying that in Britain, most homeless people are male.
+The Southern Poverty Law Center says that some men's rights activists focus on homelessness to draw in followers.